Hiking trails remain open after winter storm, but officials recommend caution

-Area hiking trails remain open after last week’s winter storm, though officials warn that hikers willing to brave the snow should be cautious.
+Area hiking trails remain open after the recent winter storm, though officials warn that hikers willing to brave the snow should be cautious.

 Trails at Scotts Bluff National Monument and Wildcat Hills State Recreation Area are all open to the public despite significant snowfall totals in the area.
 Park Ranger Eric Grunwald encouraged anyone embarking on a winter hike to prepare well before setting out.